btcpayserver/prestashop-plugin/GUIDE.md

 ## Prerequisites
 You must have a BTCPay merchant account to use this plugin.

-If you want to test in test mode, just paste an other btcpayserver url with testing port.
+If you want to test the integration, use a BTCPayServer which is running on testnet.
+A sane default has been provided.

 ## Making a release
-Run `make`
+Run `make` and add it to a tag or upload it yourself to your server.

 ## Server Requirements